 In Germany, around 5,000 children were born with malformations between the end of the 1950s and the start of the 1960s.
 The number of people affected around the world is estimated at around 10,000; however, exact figures are not known.

 Since 1972, the Contergan Foundation has paid out around 1.4 billion Euros to people affected around the world.
-It pays life-long pensions up to 7.867 Euros per month to people affected by a thalidomide-containing product of Grünenthal or one of its local distribution partners.
+It pays life-long pensions of up to 8,117 euros per month to people affected by a thalidomide-containing product of Grünenthal or one of its local distribution partners.
 Those affected are currently being supported in 38 countries.

 Yes.
 Thalidomide-containing products were sold by a distributor of Grünenthal under the name Softenon since November 1960.
 However, three companies namely Laboratorio Farmacológicos Nessa, Peyva Laboratorios and the Instituto Farmacológico Latino had already been selling Thalidomide-containing products in Spain under several different trademarks.
 But these companies had no connection at all to Grünenthal.

 Thalidomide was synthesised for the first time in March 1954.

 The thalidomide patent was a manufacturing patent, not a substance patent.
 This means that the manufacturing procedure was protected, but not the substance itself.
 Grünenthal actually hired Spanish patent attorneys back then to consider taking action, but the matter was not taken forward after the discontinuation of the sale in Spain.